bahrus/be-switched/README.md

 </div>
 ```

+[TODO] demo/boolish conditions/by id/multipleEls.html -- support for auto generation of id's within the template

 ### Externally referenced

 If this element enhancement is used inside a repeating DOM structure, it is more efficient to let the template that defines the conditional logic reference a template outside the loop, which may be inside the ShadowRoot somewhere, or the host's ShadowRoot, iteratively into the root document is tried (in that order), identified by id: